aripatrick/dotfiles/README.md

 #### General
 * [Git](https://git-scm.com/) for version control

-### Vim Bundles
-All Bundles and their associated configurations are kept in `vimrc.bundles`.
-This file is sourced inside `vimrc` only if found.
-This allows a minified version of my Vim configuration to be installed on other machines.

 ### Extras
 If ~/.extras exists, it will be sourced along with the other files.
 You can use this to add custom commands without the need to fork this entire repository, or